abe-winter/entparse/README.md

 * for a given field (array position or dictionary key) the type is usually the same
 * not to be confused with SGML (XML, HTML) entities like `&amp;`

-### why is this faster?

-* when you use entparse from normal python, you skip all the mallocs
-* in cython:
-    * you can `cimport` entparse and use the optimized entity object directly
-    * postpone value parsing (except for extents) to as late as possible so you can populate cython structs directly (no intermediate python object)

 ### intended use case

 * loading lots of json items into cython objects (cython objects for memory efficiency and initialization speed)